The-Triple-Zero/teaching-lab-docs/README.md

 All documentation files are intended to be viewable as plain-text, and rendered into HTML.
 Therefore, images will be avoided, and verbal descriptions are preferred so that these are entirely consumable in a command-line environment.

+## Where do I look?

+To get started with each section, navigate to the corresponding directory of interest and take a look at the file named `README.md`.
+This file will explain what the contents in each directory contain, or will point you to further sub-directories.

-# How can I update these documents?
+## How can I update these documents?

 As long as you haven't manually edited any files to this repository, you can update them locally using the following command:
 ```bash